 - Field Trips: Day-time on Saturdays (see below)

-- All registered participants will be added to a listserv for communications about the program, and to receive materials and updates, including meeting locations.
+- All registered participants were added to a listserv for communications about the program and to receive materials and updates, including meeting locations.

 JUNE: African Food Sovereignty

 - Tuesday June 12 6:30-8:30pm: Potluck Reading Group Discussion

 - Saturday June 23 3-6pm: Field Trip to Gates Foundation Visitor Center in Seattle